fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 ## Partner with technical experts

 Ultimately, your Chief Information Security Officer, Head of Security or Chief Compliance Officer is responsible for ensuring compliance, depending on the structure of your organization.
-Asking them to check the progress of each team and individual, in addition to their other responsibilities, isn’t exactly efficient (or fair).
+While security and compliance teams are often responsible for tracking compliance, they don't usually implement the controls on every platform.
+How could this scale?

 Your company could hire more security specialists.
 Some organizations have thousands on staff, but we know this isn’t always a realistic option.
 The good news is that you don’t necessarily need more security and compliance people — just more people with security skills.